Immigration Reform and Control Act of 1986: Everything You Need to Know

 A major conceptual flaw in the Bill, says Doris Meissner, was that the authors of the Bill simply misjudged the high demand for immigrant labor in the United States.
 Meissner also states that Congress didn't foresee at the time that employers would want more immigrants in the years ahead.
 As a result, the law never set up a good process to provide as many legal immigrants as the labor markets would demand in the years ahead.

 If you need help with any issues surrounding immigration reform, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.